 We have maintained purchase commitments with certain raw material suppliers to purchase minimum quantities and to ensure exclusivity of our raw materials and the proprietary nature of our products.
 Currently, we have three supply agreements that require minimum purchase commitments.
 We also maintain other supply agreements and manufacturing agreements to protect our products, regulate product costs, and help ensure quality control standards.
 These agreements do not require us to purchase any set minimums.
-We have no present commitments or agreements with respect to acquisitions or purchases of any manufacturing facilities; however, management from time to time explores the possibility of the benefits of purchasing a raw material manufacturing facility to help control costs of our raw materials and help ensure quality control standards.
+We have no present commitments or agreements with respect to acquisitions or purchases of any manufacturing facilities; however, management from time to time explores the possible benefits of purchasing a raw material manufacturing facility to help control costs of our raw materials and help ensure quality control standards.

-On May 2, 2011, the Company entered into a two-year agreement with a raw materials supplier.
-Pursuant to this agreement, the Company agreed to purchase an aloe vera powder blend, one of the Company's major product components, at specific prices.
+On May 2, 2011, we entered into a two-year agreement with a raw materials supplier.
+Pursuant to this agreement, we agreed to purchase an aloe vera powder blend, one of our major product components, at specific prices.
 The agreement does not contain minimum purchase requirements.